 Our premium-quality compost is even better than homemade.
 We begin with the right combination of raw materials—leaves, poultry litter, and water.
 At any given time, we have several windrows of compost in various stages of decomposition.
 We like to say we’re “in the microbe management business.”
 Here’s how the process works:

 1) Raw material arrives.
 Leaves arrive at Panorama Farms and are sorted into piles known as “windrows”.

 2) The composting process begins.
 At the right time, we add poultry litter (the microbes food source) and water, and the windrow blossoms with life.

 3) We turn the windrows.
 Our heavy-duty compost turners stir the ingredients to introduce oxygen and promote aerobic decomposition at precise intervals to ensure proper aeration.
 At the end of the 16 week process, we age our compost until the microbial decomposition is complete.

 4) We perfect the finished product.
 As the process ends, we screen the product once again to ensure that you only get the good stuff—no stray sticks or leaves.
 The result is a uniformly textured product that bears no resemblance to its source material—which is the mark of superior compost.

-Panorama Paydirt is a member of the US Composting Council and our compost has been approved in past years for organic gardening by Pennsylvania Certified Organic.
+Panorama Paydirt is a member of the US Composting Council and our compost is OMRI listed.
 For more information about composting, visit the Virginia Cooperative Extension Service or US Composting Council.